elee1766/bspwm-rs/readme.md

 a behavior-compatible rust ai rewrite of [bspwm](https://github.com/baskerville/bspwm).

+documentation that works for bspwm should work for bspwm-rs

+you should even be able to use bspc with bspwm-rs with no issue.

-it should act mostly the same. there are some implementation differences tho
+it should act mostly the same. there are some implementation differences ofc.

 please tell me / open issue if you find incompatiblities with bspwm ill try to fix it

 i might add some backwards compatible features (more commands) to it in the future. not sure

+supposedly https://github.com/baskerville/bspwm/issues/651 issue should be fixed here (hidden window thing maybe?)

 ## installation